22 Foods That Will Immediately Improve Your Skin, According to Dermatologists

 "Though it may sound counterintuitive, the high concentration of water in watermelon can actually reduce the water retention that leads to puffiness around the eyes," says Baumann.
-"And because watermelon is low in sugar—well, compared to many other fruits—you don't have to worry about glycation, the chemical reaction that compromises collagen and leads to lines and wrinkles.”
-Now that we have your attention, here are 25 Watermelon Recipes You’ll Crave.
+"And because watermelon is low in sugar—well, compared to many other fruits—you don't have to worry about glycation, the chemical reaction that compromises collagen and leads to lines and wrinkles."

-"Since green tea contains polyphenols, making it an antioxidant and an anti-inflammatory, it can be used as a great toner to treat acne," says Dr. Kaleroy Papantoniou, a cosmetic dermatologist.
+"Since green tea contains polyphenols, making it an antioxidant and an anti-inflammatory, it can be used as a great toner to treat acne," says Kaleroy Papantoniou, MD, a cosmetic dermatologist.
 "It's great for healing blemishes and scars, flushes out toxins, and also keeps skin supple.
 The vitamin K in green tea helps lighten dark circles under the eyes, too.
 So, put used green tea bags in the fridge for a great 15-minute under eye treatment."

 Tomatoes are rich in lycopene, a potent antioxidant to protect skin from UV damage, says Zeichner.
 In fact, a study in the British Journal of Dermatology found participants who ate five tablespoons of tomato paste daily showed 33 percent more protection against sunburn than a control group.
-Eats all of the tomatoes.

 "This vegetable is orange thanks to high levels of beta-carotene, which is a precursor to vitamin A … which also happens to be a form of the main active ingredient in Retin-A," says Baumann.
 "This vitamin has been found to decrease the skin's oil production, and there's also some evidence that it can improve psoriasis."

 There's a reason why avocados are a popular ingredient for face masks.
 "Avocados penetrate cells at the deepest level, which is virtually a tasty way to get a basal layer skin dose of vitamins A, D, and E, good fats, and phytonutrients," says Papantoniou.
 Seriously, is there anything this fruit can't do?
-Learn the 8 Reasons Avocado Is a Perfect Weight Loss Food—and all hail the avocado!

-"About 75 percent of the fat in olive oil is monounsaturated fatty acids, which may play a role in the youth boost," says Marie Jhin, M.D., certified board dermatologist and author of Asian Beauty Secrets.
+"About 75 percent of the fat in olive oil is monounsaturated fatty acids, which may play a role in the youth boost," says Marie Jhin, MD, certified board dermatologist and author of Asian Beauty Secrets.
 "The antioxidant polyphenols in olive oil could also quench damaging free radicals."

 Walnuts amp up collagen production because they are also high in omega-3 fatty acids, says Papantoniou.
 If you're wondering what the heck is collagen, it's a protein that helps improve the skin's elasticity, preventing sagging and ultimately leaving your skin plump and youthful.
 Walnut's rich omega-3 content also helps reduce stress and diminish the risk of heart disease.
-If you need more prodding to take advantage of the benefits packed into walnuts, check out these 9 Reasons Why You Need to Eat Walnuts Right Now.

 Research published in the American Journal of Clinical Nutrition shows that people who eat foods rich in vitamin C have fewer wrinkles and less age-related dry skin than those who don't.
 Strawberries, red peppers, and grapefruit are all other great vitamin C sources, just to name a few!